ErDOSys/dungeon-cube-poc/README.md

 ### `npm test`

-Launches the test runner in the interactive watch
+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](h